-Thelazia callipaeda (Thelaziosis) - Ocular parasitism in dogs and cats with risk of transmission to people: Microscopic exam; Molecular identification (PCR and sequencing).
+Thelazia callipaeda (Thelaziosis) - Ocular parasitism in dogs and cats with risk of transmission to people: Microscopic exam; Molecular identification (sequencing).

 Thelazia callipaeda is a parasitic nematode, sometimes referred to as "eye worm" or "Oriental eye worm" for its traditional distribution in East Asia (China, North and South Korea, Japan, Indonesia, Thailand and India), where the infection is endemic This species is the most frequent cause of thelaziosis in humans, dogs and cats.
 It was first discovered in the eyes of a dog in China in 1910.
 By the year 2000, more than 250 human cases had been described in the medical literature.
 In Europe, cases of human thelaziosis have been described in Italy, Germany, France, Spain and, more recently, in Croatia and Serbia.